Posted on :: Tags: , , , ,

 }

-WalkOptions will contain various options about this traversal, now it only has ignore_filename and include_dirs that sets whether only files are sent through the channel, or dirs should be included too.
+WalkOptions will contain various options about this traversal.
+Currently, it only has ignore_filename and include_dirs, which set whether only files are sent through the channel, or if directories should be included too.

 pub struct WalkOptions<'a> {